Almost equivalence of suspension Anosov flows: Proof of the main results

-Let us first remark that one easily sees that~$f$ has less fixed points than~$\LLL W$.
-Indeed the surface~$\TT^2_{2/3}\scup\PP$ intersects every closed orbit of the suspension flow the same or a larger number of times than~$\TT^2$.
-In particular the number of periodic orbits that are intersected only once by~$\TT^2_{2/3}\scup\PP$ is smaller or equal than by~$\TT^2$.
-It cannot be equal since the orbit through~$O$ is now an order 2 point for~$f$ (and one sees on Figure~\ref{F:Para} that it is likely to be much smaller, since every fixed point for~$W$ that sits inside~$P_{\LLL W}$ becomes a higher-period periodic point for~$f$).
-This argument implies than the trace of~$f$ is strictly smaller than the trace of~$\LLL W$, thus proving Minakawa's Theorem~\ref{T:Trace}.
-Here we want to compute precisely the first-return map, in order to gain information on the Ghys graph.
+To see that $B$ has \textbf{fewer fixed points} than $A$, note that the surface $\TT^2_{2/3} \scup \PP$ intersects every closed orbit of the suspension flow at least as many times as $\TT^2_{2/3}$.
+Consequently, the number of periodic orbits intersected exactly once by $\TT^2_{2/3} \scup \PP$ is less than or equal to those intersected by $\TT^2_{2/3}$.
+The equality cannot hold: while the orbit $\gamma_O$ corresponds to a fixed point for the first-return map $A$ on $\TT^2_{2/3}$, the two boundary components of the Birkhoff section arriving at $\gamma_O$ produce an orbit of order 2 for $B$ when collapsed into points.\footnote{As shown in Figure~\ref{F:Para}, the number of fixed points of $B$ is generally much smaller than that of $A$, since any fixed point for $A$ located inside the interior of $P_A$ becomes a periodic point of higher period for $B$.} This completes the proof of Minakawa's Theorem~\ref{T:Trace}. \end{remark}

-Since~$\TT^2_{2/3}\scup\PP$ is a torus with boundary, we first exhibit two closed curves $\alpha, \beta$ that intersects transversally and exactly once: this ensures that they form a basis for the homology of~$\TT^2$.